the-technat/technat.dev/docs/ideas.md

 To bring axiom to a first working version that can be used, some technical debts were explicitly created:

--  Cilium securityContext configs -> we just left everything on the defaults
+-  securityContext configs -> we just left everything on the defaults for all apps
 - NetworkPolicies -> the hosts and all pods run without policies (or only default policies enabled in a chart)
   - audit mode is on, so policies can be applied one after the other

+## Ideas

+- Add falco/falcosidekick to monitor node activity
+- Configure dependabot for automatic patching of helm charts